-Recolight is the leading WEEE compliance scheme for the lighting industry.
+Recolight is the UK’s leading WEEE compliance scheme for the lighting industry.

-We take on responsibility for our Members’ compliance; giving their customers’ access to the UK’s most comprehensive free GDL, LED and luminaire recycling service.
+We take on responsibility for our Members’ compliance; giving their customers’ access to the UK’s most comprehensive free GDL, LED, luminaire, and street lantern recycling service.

 Don’t just take our word for it, read what our members have to say.

 Zumtobel Group and it’s lighting brands Thorn and Zumtobel confidently leave Recolight to make all of the necessary waste collection arrangements that our customers ask of us.
 We do so with the knowledge that Recolight will act as an extension of Zumtobel Group and work with the same high ethical principles in mind as we do.
 Head of Marketing, Zumtobel Group

 We trust Recolight to continue with their innovative approach to the marketplace and succeed in reducing costs and protecting the benefits for all members.
 Being part of the scheme is a quality mark for good recycling and, as one of Recolight’s first Members; we’ve seen a reduction in our recycling costs and an increase in ease and efficiency.